-Nine months later, Hurricane Iniki hit Kauai hard on September 11, 1992, markings its path through the middle of the island, as a category 6 hurricane.
+Nine months later, Hurricane Iniki hit Kauai hard on September 11, 1992, markings its path through the middle of the island.
 The winds got up to 200 mph in the mountains and up to 160 below.
 Records have now changed all those numbers for who-knows- why reasons, but I lived through that one too, and I was eight months pregnant.

 There are several “take-aways” from this:

 - Know all your neighbors, for they may be the only ones to help.
 Know who has a boat or other things that might help, know where the elderly, disabled, or young children are as they need extra help.
 Know that your town’s people and surrounding area are your most valuable assets, tap their talents, prepare with them.
 Know that everyone is an asset and that when each person acts to their ability, without leadership, it may very well be the most perfect action.
 Kim showed us that as he just went in to action that really helped us all.
 We did not have anyone saying “we should all do this or that”, people just do their spontaneous best.

 - People matter more than anything else in the whole wide world.
 Period.
 Forget the “stuff”, as people might still be alive if they just left the stuff.
 Hesitation when your gut feeling says run leads to trouble.
 Andy’s guitar was not worth his life.